raminfoo/android-case-study-master-/README.md

  # Overview:

 * ### __Model__
-   Model is implemented as Repository pattern.
   Firstly it begins from internet connection checking.
 Consequently if it's alive we're retrieving data from the server (by using Retrofit 2).
 * ### __View__
      View is realised as 2 fragments.
 First one contains RecyclerView, second one depends on clicks on recycler-items and finally displays detailed data fetched from the Model.
     <br/><br/>